dee221208/devops-september-2022/Day4/README.md

 git log
 ```

-Now switch to 'master' branch and see the log and observe the difference between the log printed in 'master' and 'dev' brnaches.
+Now switch to 'master' branch and see the log and observe the difference between the log printed in 'master' and 'dev' branches.
 ```
 git checkout master
 git log